Long Hair vs. Short Hair: The Pros and Cons of Popular Male Hairstyles

-These days, long hair on men is no longer just for metalheads and vampires.
+These days, is no longer just for metalheads and vampires.
 Even sunlight-loving, color-wearing men can sport long hair.
 When thinking about long hair vs. short hair, consider the maintenance.
 The downside of longer locks is the hassle of having more hair to deal with in this humid climate.
 Long hair also uses up more products.
 Consequently, that makes it more prone to damage from breakage.

 On the other hand, long hair has its perks.
 Long hair works on every face shape.
 You may opt to get layers if you have wavy hair or keep it one length if you have straighter stands.